The Penguin Podcast is back! Listen Now

 Lindsey Hilsum

-Lindsey Hilsum is Channel 4 News' International Editor.
-Her book, In Extremis: the Life of War Correspondent Marie Colvin, won the 2019 James Tait Black Prize for biography.
-Recently she has reported on the war in Ukraine, and the return of the Taliban in Afghanistan.
-She has covered the major conflicts and refugee movements of the past three decades, including Syria, Mali, Iraq, and Kosovo and the Israeli-Palestinian conflict.
+Lindsey Hilsum is the International Editor for Channel 4 News.
+Her book, In Extremis: the Life of War Correspondent Marie Colvin won the 2019 James Tait Black Prize for biography.
+Recently she has reported on the war in Ukraine, Sudan and Israel/Gaza.
+She has covered the major conflicts and refugee movements of the past three decades, including Afghanistan, Syria, Mali, Iraq and Kosovo.
 From 2006-8 she was based in China, and in 1994 was the only English-speaking foreign correspondent in Rwanda as the genocide started.
 She has won many awards, including the Royal Television Society Journalist of the Year and the Royal Geographical Society Patron's Medal.
 She contributes regularly to newspapers and literary magazines.
-Her first book was Sandstorm; Libya in the Time of Revolution.
+Her first book was Sandstorm: Libya in the Time of Revolution.

 Learn More